[ Fiction | Artwork | Nonfiction | Reviews ]

 site would be ideal.

-We generally ask for two illustrations per story, one for the top of the page (which should avoid spoilers) and one with less restrictions; each artist will be paid a total of $10.
+We generally ask for two illustrations per story, one for the top of the page (which should avoid spoilers) and one with less restrictions; we pay $5 for each interior illustration, so the artist will receive a total of $10.
 In addition, one illustration per issue may be chosen to adorn the front cover of the PDF version of the magazine, and this artist will be paid a further $10 (for a total of $20).

 The Future Fire also intends regularly to publish nonfiction items on topics of general interest to the audience of this magazine.
 We expect such articles to be informed and well-researched; we will attempt to have all articles refereed by experts in the relevant fields.